LeiLiLab/BioGraphia/README.md

 python start.py
 ```

-Run the application in standalone mode:
+Run the application in standalone mode for demo:

 ```
 python start.py --standalone